fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 export default Togglable
 ```

-You can find the code for our current application in its entirety in the <i>part5-7</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part2-notes/tree/part5-7).
+You can find the code for our current application in its entirety in the <i>part5-7</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part5-7).

-Note that create-react-app has also a [default ESLint-configuration](https://www.npmjs.com/package/eslint-config-react-app), that we have now overridden.
-[The documentation](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config) mentions that it is ok to replace the default but does not encourage us to do so:
- <i>We highly recommend extending the base config, as removing it could introduce hard-to-find issues</i>.

 </div>